Sometimes writers distance themselves from religious subjects. Religion is still taboo to speak about. Read about it instead.

-In a world that can be beautifully sour and horribly sweet, Jesus Christ’s teachings and His act of love offer hope that living means more than eating, breeding, and dying.
+In a world that can be beautifully sour and horribly sweet, Jesus Christ’s teachings, and His act of love called the Atonement, offer hope that living means more than eating, breeding, and dying.

 What chains need breaking?

 We call out to the world in songs and sermons claiming Jesus is the answer!
 To what?
 What is He the answer to?
 Simply put, Jesus brings hope.
-In a world that can be beautifully sour and horribly sweet, Jesus Christ’s teachings and His act of love offer hope that living means more than eating, breeding, and dying.
+In a world that can be beautifully sour and horribly sweet, Jesus Christ’s teachings and His act of love through the Atonement He provided, offer hope that living means more than eating, breeding, and dying.

 God the Father

-God is the being who created and organized all life on Earth, all of humanity.
+God is the Being who created and organized all life on Earth, all of humanity, through His Son, Jesus Christ, also known as Jehovah of the Old Testament.
 People call Him by differing names, but He lives, aching for all of us to choose a life like His of continual progression and felicity.
-Barring doubt, say this is true.
-What would that matter to us?
+Barring doubt, what would that matter to us?
 Why should we care even so?

-Because He caused life on Earth, He loves all living things, with high regard to humans because He created, organized us in His image.
+Because He caused life on Earth, He loves all living things, with high regard for humans because He created, and organized us in His image.
 Vanity?
-No, no more vain than parents who purposely create a new life in a child born of the love of a man and woman committed in the bonds of marriage.
+No, no more vain than parents who purposely "create" a new life in a child born of the love of a man and woman committed in the bonds of matrimony.
 With all the turmoil and horridness in life, God fathered humanity with the hope that we would choose to love each other as He loves us.

 Why Do Bad Things Happen?

 As He is free to act and think, we are free to act and think inherently, though He is a being omnipotent and omniscient.
 Bad things happen because people make bad decisions.